|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 The points raised in this outline can be applied to making both online petitions (e-petitions) and paper petitions.
 The issues raised below are designed to help campaigners write and start petitions that will have a positive impact for specific and well defined causes.

-Factors to consider before you create a petition
+Factors to consider before you create

 You need to take into account a number of issues such as the requirements of your target (procedural, legal or otherwise), proper research, clear communication, and how you will market and promote your petition.